marks530/ms3_project/README.md

 ## User Goals

 The users of the applicatiion would be administration staff, sales staff, service engineers and the Service Manager of the department who would be the administrator of the database.
-The service engineers will be the main users of the application inputting their daily service calls with customer information and machine details.
+The service engineers will be the main users of the application who want to create a report of their daily service calls with customer information and machine details.
 They will be able to search the database for all the previous service calls on each piece of the equipment and perhaps find a solution to the problem in the "action taken" section.
 The admistrative staff who may be sales support or human resources can check the work of the service engineers keep an eye on the outstanding calls using the urgent flag.
 Information on any parts used would also be of interest.
 These individuals would not be able to alter any records but would have read-only access.